327237

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to how much money the business raised (debt and equity).

-We were impressed by how significantly Nova blew past analysts' revenue and EPS expectations this quarter, driven by outperformance in both its segments (Products and Services).
-We were also glad its inventory levels shrunk.
-Looking ahead, Nova's revenue and EPS guidance for Q1 2024 beat expectations.
-We think this was a fantastic quarter that should have shareholders cheering.
-The stock is up 2% after reporting and currently trades at $160.71 per share.
+We were impressed by how significantly Nova blew past analysts' EPS expectations this quarter.
+We were also glad next quarter's revenue guidance came in higher than Wall Street's estimates.
+On the other hand, its inventory levels materially increased.
+Overall, we think this was still a really good quarter that should please shareholders.
+The stock is up 2.4% after reporting and currently trades at $185.78 per share.

 Is Now The Time?